MegaBitmap/NPSL/README.md

 2. Edit `IPCONFIG.DAT` if needed.
 See network configuration above.

-3. Plug the drive into the PS2 and use launchELF to copy the ps2link files from `mass:/` to `mc0:/APPS`
+3. Plug the drive into the PS2 and use launchELF to copy the ps2link files from `mass:/` to `mc0:/APPS` or `mc0:/PS2LINK`

 4. Power Off and unplug the flash drive.